 That it is Scotland’s largest National Park; that just under 50% of the Park is designated nature conservation sites of international significance; that National Geographic Traveller voted Cairngorms National Park as one of the ‘Top 20’ places to visit in the world!

 As one of 15 National Parks in the UK – and the largest – it is the location for some of the most spectacular landscapes in Britain and is home to an incredible diversity of wildlife, plants, people and communities.
 Here we share some striking, and perhaps lesser known, facts about our Park as it turns 15 years old on the 1st September 2018.

 Places and Landmarks

--Loch an Eilean Castle, which was built on an island in the loch of the same name, dates back to the 13th Century.
+-Loch an Eilein Castle, which was built on an island in the loch of the same name, dates back to the 13th Century.

 History, Customs and Traditions